alexandra-simeonova/drafts/structure.md

 You can also preload view groups.
 You just need to define which URL you want to preload, and Luigi will preload the view after some user interactions when the browser is most likely to be idle.
 This option is active by default, but you can deactivate it with a [configuration flag](navigation-parameters-reference.md#node-parameters).

-If you are using

   - **defaults.isolateView** renders all views in new frames.
 This setting overrides the same-domain frame reuse.
 The defaults.isolateView is disabled by default, and you can overwrite it using the isolateView value on a single node level.

-preloadViewGroups(bool) allows deactivating the default preloading of view groups iframes.
+**preloadViewGroups** is a boolean that allows deactivating the default preloading of view groups iframes.

 viewGroupsSettings is an object containing key-object pairs, where the key is the view group name as specified in the node parameters, and the object contains key-value pairs.
 In each key-value pair, the key is the feature name and the value is the actual setting.
 The following options are supported: